hassankhan/config/README.md

 $conf = new Config('configuration.config', new Json);
 ```

-Files are parsed and loaded depending on the file extension or specified file
+Files are parsed and loaded depending on the file extension or specified
 parser.
 If the parser is specified, it **will be used for all files**.
 Note
 that when loading multiple files, entries with **duplicate keys will take on
 the value from the last loaded file**.